waheb2020/lorawan-tdma/README.md

 # LoRaWAN TDMA ns-3 module #

 - This is addition of TDMA onto LoraWan
-- Below are changes:
+- Below are changes are documented in docs/diff-content.html

-	- New TDMA files:
-		1. model/tdma.c
-		2. model/tdma.h
-		3. model/tdma-sender.c
-		4. model/tdma-sender.h
-		5. helper/tdma-helper.c
-		6. helper/tdma-helper.h
-		7. helper/tdma-sender-helper.c
-		8. helper/tdma-sender-helper.h

-	- Modified lorawan device configurations:
+- Download this repository into src/ folder
-		1. class-a-end-device-lorawan-mac.cc - param to disable retransmission
+- Copy v4 example to scratch
+- Run below command: ./waf --run "eva-network-tdma-new-v4 --nDevices=2 --interval=1800 --nHours=2"